Use Authentication Mechanism Assurance (AMA) to secure administrative account logins.

 • Changes to the PKI's certification authority certificates may be necessary (issuance policies).

 Authentication Mechanism Assurance does not protect against identity theft such as pass-the-hash and pass-the-ticket.
-Even with a smartcard login, there are password hashes and ticket granting tickets that can be stolen with the relevant tools.
+Even with a smartcard login, there are password hashes and ticket granting tickets that can be stolen using the relevant tools.

 Requirements